-Get a User to call or write to us as soon as possible if they can't find their card, think it's been stolen, or believe something suspicious is going on with the account.
+Get a user to call or write to us as soon as possible if they can't find their card or think it's been stolen.
+They should also call or write if they believe something suspicious is going on with the account.
 We may share what we're told with the police if it's helpful.